4finance/boot-microservice/README.md

 [stub-runner-spring](https://github.com/4finance/stub-runner-spring/wiki/How-to-use-it).

 What happens under the hood is that the stubs are downloaded from 4finance Bintray account.
-A jar of the [stub-runner-examples](https://github.com/4finance/stub-runner-examples) is downloaded and unpacked to a temporary folder and all the tests are ran against it.
-The stub is in fact here [twitter-places-collerator stub](https://github.com/4finance/stub-runner-examples/blob/master/src/test/resources/accurest/com/ofg/twitter-places-collerator/findPlaceByPairId.json)!
+A jar of the [twitter-places-collerator](https://github.com/4finance/stub-runner-examples) is downloaded and unpacked to a temporary folder and all the tests are ran against it.
+The stubs is in fact here [twitter-places-collerator stubs](https://github.com/4finance/boot-microservice/blob/master/src/test/resources/accurest/)!

-The paths to the repo, the module name and artifactId are here - [twitter-places-analyzer.yaml](properties/common/com/ofg/twitter-places-analyzer.yaml).
+The paths to the repo is here - [twitter-places-analyzer.yaml](properties/common/com/ofg/twitter-places-analyzer.yaml).
+GroupId and module is resolved from microservice path.
+Classifier is taken as default ```stubs```

 ## Sample business requirement